 The Canadian trio "Triumph" began as a blues-rock band in 1975.
-They where a four-member band: Fred Keeler on guitars, Peter Young on keyboards, Mike Levine on bass and Gil Moore on drums and vocals.
+They were a four-member band: Fred Keeler on guitars, Peter Young on keyboards, Mike Levine on bass, and Gil Moore on drums and vocals.
 After the band released one single, Fred and Peter left the band and were replaced by guitarist Rik Emmett who also became the band's lead singer, along with Gil Moore.

 Rik Emmett's arrival brought a change in the band's musical style, with influences of progressive and classical music.
 The band's eponymous debut album, released in October 1976 in Canada only (later renamed "In the Beginning"), included long and complex tracks, with progressive and classic motifs called "Blinding Light Show / Moonchild".

 The band's second album, "Rock & Roll Machine", released in November 1977, was the first to be released outside of Canada.
 It also included one long musical piece by Rik Emmett - "The City: War March / El Duende Agonizante / Minstrel's Lament", which again included progressive and classic motifs.
 Although the sound and style of "Triumph" were unique, a comparison with another Canadian trio - "Rush", was simply inevitable.
 The combination of Hard Rock and Progressive and the fact that they are a Canadian trio, leaving them no chance to escape the reference to the biggest rock band to come out of Canada.